Trusted WordPress tutorials, when you need them most.

 However, if users don’t get the email or forget to activate the account, then you can also approve it for them manually.

 To do this, visit the Users » All Users page from the WordPress dashboard.
 You will now notice the unconfirmed users highlighted on the page.
-You can also see all unconfirmed users by clicking on the ‘Unapproved’ link at the top.
+Additionally, you can see all unconfirmed users by clicking on the ‘Unapproved’ link at the top.

 Unconfirmed users